VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 # Virgil Device Initializer
-The Virgil Device Initializer is a CLI utility used to make IoT devices provisioning and create their digital cards
+The Virgil Device Initializer is a CLI utility used to make IoT devices provisioning and create their digital cards.

 ## Content
 - [Overview](#Overview)